MaSk1062/MaSk1062/README.md

 - 👋 Hi, I’m @MaSk1062
-- 👀 I’m interested in ...code, AI and software development
+- 👀 I’m interested in ...code, AI and software development and Web development.
 - 🌱 I’m currently learning ...Computer Science
 - 💞️ I’m looking to collaborate on ...
-AI and software development
+AI and software development and Web development.
 - 📫 How to reach me...stephankalaba@gmail.com

 <!---